 There may be other long-term effects of smoking that can impact your qualifications to become a donor, such as your overall physical and emotional health.
 It’s no secret that smoking has many side effects outside of fertility, including higher risks of cancer and cardiovascular disease.
 Your doctor can help you determine if any other smoking related health concerns should be considered as you think about becoming an egg donor.

-It depends.
-If there were certain factors that caused your application to be rejected, like family medical history or an unsuccessful cycle, you may not be eligible to reapply.
-If your application was initially rejected based on more modifiable factors like your birth control method or availability, you can reapply to donate.
-If your application was previously rejected due to your history with smoking, you can reapply as long as you continue to meet the other qualifications required of egg donor applicants.
+Of course.
+If there were certain factors that caused your application to be rejected, like family medical history or an unsuccessful cycle, we still may not be able to help you become an egg donor but we may be able to work with you to become a surrogate.
+If your application was initially rejected based on more modifiable factors like your birth control method or availability, you can may now be a successful egg donor.

 If you are a current smoker or tobacco user, your doctor is the best resource to help you develop a plan to quit smoking safely.
 There are also many organizations on national and local levels that commit to helping smokers and tobacco users quit.
 Online resources and communities are available to help support you and develop a plan to reach your goals.
 Using techniques like patches can be helpful to quit in the long term, but remember that you’ll need to be free of any nicotine products before you apply to be an egg donor.

 We are proud to select the most committed egg donors who meet our strict criteria.
-Because smoking and tobacco products, as well as marijuana, can all have an impact on your overall egg quality and reproductive cycles, the requirement to be a non-smoker and non-nicotine user is important and non-negotiable.
-Our team at ConceiveAbilities is here to talk through your individual circumstances and help you determine if egg donation is the right path for you.
+Because smoking and tobacco products, as well as marijuana, can all have an impact on your overall egg quality and reproductive cycles, the requirement to be a non-smoker and non-nicotine user is important.
+Our team at ConceiveAbilities is here to talk through your individual circumstances and help you determine if egg donation, and potentially surrogacy, is the right path for you.